HannaGuyon/first-github/README.md

 # first-github
-The repository will allow discover github
+The repository will allow me to discover github